KugaMaxx/tmp-smoke/README.md

 ```

 This will automatically download a pre-trained model and run simple demo of
  smoke reconstruction process.
 The result should be same as shown at the beginning.

-### See more

-For more details, we provide several example tutorials to help you get started:
+**See more:** we provide several example tutorials to help you get started:

 - [train_a_model](): Train your own Stable Diffusion model for smoke reconstruction.

 - [fds_convertor](): Build your own dataset from FDS simulation results.

 - [smoke_monitor](): Try digital-twin smoke monitor system built by Unreal Engine.

 **Note 1:** If you want to learn how to train the model, please go to [train_a_model].